connochio/Powershell.SCCM/Dell Warranty/readme.md

 5. Change 'Run:' to 'Hidden'
 6. Change 'Programs can run:' to 'Whether or not a user is logged on'
 6. Change 'Run mode:' to 'Run with administrative rights'
+7. Select next to proceed.
+8. (Optional) Set dependancies for operating systems that this package applies to
+9. Finish the program creation

 #### To enable SCCM collection of this new inventory information: